 - Multiple Cat Management: Some models can feed different cats different amounts

-- Medication Integration: Can be programmed to dispense medication with food
+- Medication Integration: Can be programmed to dispense medication with food, working perfectly with AI-assisted feeding systems

 Water fountains encourage cats to drink more water, which is essential for preventing urinary tract issues, kidney problems, and maintaining overall health.
+The ASPCA notes that many cats are naturally reluctant drinkers, so moving water helps meet their daily hydration targets.
 The flowing water mimics natural water sources and is more appealing to cats than stagnant water in bowls.

 - Increased Hydration: Flowing water encourages more frequent drinking